Considering adoption for your child

 Although you can begin preparing for adoption before your child is born, nothing will be definitely arranged until after the birth.
 You can change your mind after your child is born.

-All adoption placements must be arranged by an approved adoption agency or by FACS and agreed to by the Supreme Court.
+All adoption placements must be arranged by an approved adoption agency or by DCJ and agreed to by the Supreme Court.
 It's illegal to arrange private placements for your baby.